Blueberry Baked Oats

-This blueberry baked oatmeal recipe is so comforting.
-I love to top mine off with sun butter, fresh blueberries, and coconut!
+Blueberry baked oatmeal is a comforting and filling breakfast.
+I love to top mine off with sun butter, fresh blueberries, and coconut.
 The texture is nothing like stovetop oatmeal where it’s warm, creamy and gooey.
 Which is equally delicious, however, this baked oatmeal texture is more like a soft chewy oatmeal cookie that I just can’t get enough of!

 What you’ll need to make Blueberry Baked Oats

 - Chia seeds

 - Flax seed meal